 FriendlyName [Optional]

 An optional friendly name of the subject attribute, e.g. "givenName".
-Note that this name does not need to map to any particular naming convention and its value MUST NOT be used by the signing service for attribute type mapping.
+Note that this name does not need to map to any particular naming convention and its value MUST NOT be used by the Signing Service for attribute type mapping.
 This name is present for display purposes only.

 DefaultValue [Optional]

 An optional default value for the requested attribute.
-This value MAY be used by the signing service if no authoritative value for the attribute can be obtained when the signing service authenticates the user.
-This value MUST NOT be used by the signing service unless this value is consistent with a defined policy at the signing service.
+This value MAY be used by the Signing Service if no authoritative value for the attribute can be obtained when the Signing Service authenticates the user.
+This value MUST NOT be used by the Signing Service unless this value is consistent with a defined policy at the Signing Service.
 A typical valid use of this attribute is to hold a default countryName attribute value that matches a set of allowed countryName values.
-By accepting the default attribute value provided in this attribute, the signing service accept the requesting service as an authoritative source for this particular requested attribute.
+By accepting the default attribute value provided in this attribute, the Signing Service accept the requesting service as an authoritative source for this particular requested attribute.

 Required [Optional] (Default false)

-If this attribute is set to true, the signing service MUST ensure that the signing certificate contains a subject attribute of the requested type, or else the signing service MUST NOT generate the requested signature.
+If this attribute is set to true, the Signing Service MUST ensure that the signing certificate contains a subject attribute of the requested type, or else the Signing Service MUST NOT generate the requested signature.

 <AttributeAuthority> [Zero or More]